Music of Israel: Evolution of the music industry

 Following the decline of the Israeli military ensembles in the 1970s, institutions of higher musical education became central in cultivating new musical talent in Israel.
-These included the country's two principal classical music academies—the Rubin Academy in Jerusalem and the Buchmann-Mehta School of Music in Tel Aviv-Jaffa—as well as two private institutions focused primarily on jazz and popular music: the Rimon School in Ramat Hasharon and the Hed School in Tel Aviv-Jaffa.
+These included the country's two principal classical music academies, the Rubin Academy in Jerusalem and the Buchmann-Mehta School of Music in Tel Aviv-Jaffa, as well as two private institutions focused primarily on jazz and popular music: the Rimon School in Ramat Hasharon and the Hed School in Tel Aviv-Jaffa.

-Between 1960 and 1980, Israeli radio and television promoted music through frequent song contests.
+Between 1960 and 1980, Israeli radio and television promoted music through the Israel Song Festival.
 Success in these competitions was often a significant factor in establishing an artist's career during that period.
 Until the late 1980s, the Israeli government, primarily through its control of radio and television broadcasting, maintained a central role in influencing the musical preferences of the Israeli public.
-In 1965, a dispute between rival concert promoters contributed to a decision by conservative elements within the Israeli government to withhold the allocation of foreign currency needed to bring the Beatles to perform in Israel.
-Some rock and Arab musicians claimed that radio and television broadcasters discriminated against their music, limiting the commercial success of these genres despite their growing popularity.
+In 1965, a dispute between rival concert promoters contributed to a decision by conservatives within the Israeli government to withhold the allocation of foreign currency needed to bring the Beatles to perform in Israel.
+Some rock and Palestinian musicians claimed that radio and television broadcasters discriminated against their music, thus limiting the commercial success of these genres despite their growing popularity.

 With the commercialization of Israeli radio and television in the 1990s, the influence of state-run media as the primary arbiters of musical taste diminished.
-In place of state-run media, recording companies, impresarios, and music venues gained increasing influence in discovering new talent and promoting musical careers, reflecting a model more characteristic of the European and American music industries.
+In place of state-run media, recording companies, impresarios, and music venues gained increasing influence in discovering new talent and promoting musical careers, a model more characteristic of the European and American music industries.